 December 8 2009.
 In my last update I described our preparations for shooting a low-budget time-lapse music video in Vonda, Saskatchewan.
-It all came off quite nicely.
-Here's our friend and volunteer binder-flipper Joe being molested by a couple female extras:
+It all came off quite nicely, thanks in no small part to our many friends who showed up to help.
+Enjoy…

 November 26 2009.
 As I briefly mentioned a few weeks back, we’ve got a video shoot coming up…this Saturday, in fact.
 I was a little hesitant to promote it until I was sure everything was squared away, but it looks like the corners are lining up neatly.
 Knock wood.